abik11/tips-tricks/Cordova.md

 * Proxy Port: 8080
 * Force https:// source: TRUE

-### Pin the app
-Since Android version 5.0 there is a functionality that you can pin and lock the app so the user will not be able to close it and run other apps.
-Go to: ->Settings ->General ->Security ->Advanced ->Screen pinning, or: ->Settings ->Lock screen and security ->Other security settings ->Screen pinning.<br />
-In polish it is: ->Ustawienia ->Ogólne ->Bezpieczeństwo ->Zaawansowane ->Przypnij okno, or: ->Ustawienia ->Ekran blokady i bezpieczeństwo ->Inne ustawienia bezpieczeństwa ->Przypnij okno.<br />
-In spanish this function is called: *Fijar ventanas*.<br /> To unlock the app you have to press the back button and menu button (both at once) and put the PIN number.
-To set the PIN go to: ->Device ->Lock Screen ->Lock Screen ->PIN.

-### How to check device IMEI
-Type the following code instead of phone number: `*#06#`.

 ### Could not resolve com.android.support
 ```
 FAILURE: Build failed with an exception.